 - Place the modem in an area that avoids most metal (ductwork), floors, walls, pools, big fish tanks and if possible, in a space central to your devices.

 - There may be specific spots in your home or workplace where Wi-Fi just won’t reach, no matter where your modem is.
-The best way to extend your signal into areas like this is by installing a Wi-Fi Extender.
+The best way to extend your signal into areas like this is by installing a Telstra Smart Wi-Fi Booster.

-Too many devices or too much content?
 Your broadband is shared between all the connected devices in your home.
-The amount number of devices and how much data each device is using can also affect the speed of the service.
+The number of devices and how much data each is using can also affect the speed of the service.

 - Switch off unnecessary or data-hungry devices that you’re not using